Emerging Vision Scientist Program

 Eligibility and Selection

-Eligible participants include post-degree (e.g., PhD, MD, OD) researchers and junior faculty who have NOT yet been awarded their first NIH R01 grant.
+Eligible applicants include post-degree researchers (e.g., PhD, MD, OD) and junior faculty who have not yet received their first NIH R01 grant.
+Training grant or fellowship recipients are welcome to apply.
+Applications will be evaluated for diversity in research topics and representation (see the Alliance’s Diversity Policy).
 Candidates ARE eligible if they have received training grants or fellowship support from the NIH or private funders.

-AEVR will evaluate the applications and will schedule half-hour virtual interviews after the May 31 application deadline with each candidate.
-After the interviews, AEVR will notify participants in June to begin planning for the in-person events in Washington, D.C.
-AEVR will share information and materials to participants throughout the summer as the event approaches and will also provide a virtual training and preparation meeting beginning in August.
+AEVR will evaluate the applications and schedule half-hour virtual interviews after the June 13 application deadline.
+After the interviews, we will those selected so you may begin planning for the in-person event.
+We will share information and materials to participants throughout the summer as the event approaches and will also provide a virtual training and preparation meeting.

 Cost

-AEVR requires that participants/departments cover the cost of travel to and from Washington D.C. to align with the scheduled events on September 16 and 17.
+AEVR requires that participants/departments cover the cost of travel to and from Washington D.C. to align with the scheduled events on September ________.

 AEVR will cover:

-• 1-2 night hotel cost (maximum September 16 and 17) in Washington, D.C to be discussed during the interview process
+• 1-2 night hotel cost (maximum September ________) in Washington, D.C to be discussed during the interview process

-• Meals associated with training events: lunch and reception on September 17, breakfast on September 18
+• Meals associated with training events: lunch and reception on September ________, breakfast on September ________.

 Tentative Schedule of Events